vulogov/pyzabbix-agent/README.md

 Add LoadModule=python.so in your zabbix_agentd.conf

+Set the PYTHONPATH as

+export PYTHONPATH=python -c "import sys; print ':'.join(sys.path)"

 Restart zabbix_agentd

 * Zabbix python module

 Is a regular python module, where you shall define function main(*args).
 All arguments passed from Zabbix to an agent, will be passed to a main() functions as srings.
 Return value will be returned to Zabbix.
-Only Int, Long and String supported as return values.
+Only Int, Long, Float and String supported as return values.

 * "Special" zabbix modules